Standard treatment options for DCIS include:

 - Lumpectomy removes the entire area of DCIS as well as a margin of normal, healthy breast tissue around it.
 The whole area that contained cancer cells is removed, even when there's no lump present.

 - Re-excision lumpectomy is a second surgery that may be necessary after lumpectomy to remove extra tissue in order to ensure that there is a clear margin of healthy tissue around the tumor.
-If your doctor finds that the margins of healthy tissue taken were too narrow, or there is even some cancer present in the margins, a re-excision may be recommended.

 If the DCIS has been removed with lumpectomy, radiation is usually given to reduce the risk of cancer returning.
 Your doctor may discuss a couple of radiation options with you: